-Whilst trained as a psychoanalytic psychotherapist, I also offer psychodynamic counselling, adapting my approach as appropriate to the presenting problems.
+While I trained as a psychoanalytic psychotherapist, I also offer psychodynamic counselling, adapting my approach to your problems as they present themselves.
 My approach is based on the understanding that difficult experiences in the past can continue to affect the way we feel and behave in the present.
-I aim to provide a safe place in which people can talk openly about themselves so as to help them understand what might have contributed to their problems and change the way they respond.
+This will help you to change how you feel about yourself and other significant people in your life and lead to a reduction in your distressing symptoms.

 Training, qualifications & experience

 Group Analytic Psychotherapy: Turvey Institute of Group Psychology (2009)

 Institute of Group Analysis